bartverm/meanderscribe/README.md

 # meanderscribe
-Matlab scripts to study the multiscale structer of meandering curves
+Matlab scripts to study the multiscale structure of meandering planforms

 These functions implement the methods explained in the following manuscript: